 - How much time can an internal resource dedicate to content creation?
 Do they have experience?

 - Do you have a marketing strategy that includes content marketing?

-Ease Into Content Creation With Short Form Content
+Ease Into Content Creation by Keeping it Short

-If content creation is a new endeavor, short form content is often the easiest place to start.
-Once you’ve got some short form content ready, you can then take the next step and build out your long form content from there.
+If content creation is a new endeavor, shorter content is often the easiest place to start.
+Once you’ve got some shorter content ready, you can then take the next step and build out your long form content from there.

 Whichever format you choose, remember your purpose: to most effectively meet the needs of your potential and current customers.
 Your content marketing has a job and that’s to create authority and authority that leads to sales.